-Over the next three weeks, we hope to satisfy some of your curiosity by answering some of the questions we get asked most frequently.
-From investors looking to begin investing in real estate to experienced real estate investors looking for an alternate investment vehicle, investors are curious about the potential of Delaware Statutory Trusts (DSTs).
+At 1031 Crowdfunding we are always seeking to answer some of the questions we get asked most frequently.
+Whether you are looking to begin investing in real estate or you are an experienced real estate investor looking for an alternative investment vehicle, you may be curious about the potential of Delaware Statutory Trusts (DSTs).

 How do I break even?
 I’m looking to invest $100,000 in real estate.
 I want to increase the value of my principal, but I understand there is no guarantee by any investment that my principal will increase.
 I will complete the due diligence to ensure the investment can reasonably meet the production expectations and my goals, but what if the actual production falls short of the expectations?
 I want to earn money, but, if I can’t do that, I certainly do not want to lose money.